thatvirtualboy/thatvirtualboy.github.io/_pages/bentocraft.md

 <br>
 ##### About
 >**Create • Share • Impress • Repeat**
 >Create beautiful marketing graphics in seconds!
 Bento|Craft is a delightful marketing design tool that produces high-quality graphics to be used on blogs, social media, websites, press kits, and more.
-Whether you're launching an app, promoting a service, or delivering an event summary, Bento|Craft delivers professional-quality designs that capture attention and make an impact.
+Whether you're launching an app, promoting a service, or delivering an event summary, Bento|Craft offers professional-quality designs that capture attention and make an impact.

 ##### Stand out on social
 Bento graphics are a proven method to draw attention and efficiently share key information.
 With Bento|Craft, it's easy to create eye-catching designs that resonate with your audience and drive results.
 Share directly to your favorite platforms and watch your marketing efforts shine.